 My birth experience with Babydoll was absolutely wonderful.
 My nurse was always there when I needed her, the lights were dim, the room was quiet and calm, my epidural worked like a charm.
 It was so serene and beautiful.

-I was really nervous about nursing Babydoll, because it had gone so horribly with Sweet Pea, but she was nursing like a champ immediately!
+I was really nervous about nursing Babydoll, because that had been difficult with Sweet Pea, but she was nursing like a champ immediately!

 I was completely in love.
 I didn't mind waking up with her in the middle of the night to feed her, it was nice to hold her and cuddle her in the quiet hour of 3AM.
 One night when she was about 1 month old, it was just me and her cuddling on the couch, I was smiling at her, she was smiling at me, and I was thinking about how much I love her and how glad I was to have her.
 Then I started to cry.